MiSchroe/ioBroker.klf200/README.md

 This adapter is for controlling a VELUX® KLF-200 interface.
 This adapter is neither an official VELUX product nor is it supported by the company that owns the VELUX products.

 The main intention of this adapter is to control electric roof windows and/or electric blinds or roller shutters.
-Though the KLF-200 interface is able to connect to further devices like lights, switches, canvas blinds etc. I haven't developed the adapter for use with these kind of devices.
-Thus, it could be possible, that these devices could be controlled by this adapter, too.
+Though the KLF-200 interface is able to connect to further devices like lights, switches, canvas blinds etc. I haven't tested the adapter for use with these kind of devices.
+Thus, it should be possible, that these devices could be controlled by this adapter, too.

-The adapter works with the internal REST API of the KLF-200 interface and you don't need to wire the inputs and outputs of the box.
+The adapter works with the official TCP/IP interface of the KLF-200 that was documented with the release of firmware version 2.0.0.71.
+You don't need to wire the inputs and outputs of the box, but you have to connect the KLF-200 to a LAN using an ethernet cable.

+> ## **ATTENTION:**
+>
+> **In case you have an older version of the KLF-200 you have to install the new firmware
+> (at least version 2.0.0.71) to have this adapter work with your
+> KLF-200 interface.
+Updating your KLF-200 is strictly at your own risk.
+In case of a power outage
+> during the update you may loose the functionality of the KLF-200.**

 ## User documentation